Eligible for a U-Pass BC

 How do I apply for an exemption?

-The online exemption request form is available on the Student Service Centre website.
+The online exemption request form for REGULAR EXEMPTIONS is available on the Student Service Centre website.

 When is the exemption application deadline?